 In this system, new generation (that wants to sell ICAP) must pay to ensure that new generation is deliverable to all load in the system.
 If necessary, that generation must bring about transmission reinforcement in order to guarantee deliverability.
 Once this is done, the generator has a right to participate in the capacity market.

+Creating a delivery requirement would require a tariff change.

 Key Concerns Addressed